thomcorah/dmu-multimedia/tech1015/TECH1015_Module_Handbook.md

 There are two main components to this coursework: the website itself and a portfolio of associated documentation.
 The website attracts 60% of the mark for this coursework, and the documentation 40%.

 ###Documentation.
 **Weighting:** 40% of the coursework mark, broken down as follows.
+**Word Count:** 300 words plus designs for the proposal, 800 words for the production and evaluation, plus appropriate screenshots.

 Your documentation should consist of the following components.
+Note that there are two hand in dates for the documentation.

 ####Proposal and Initial Designs
 **Weighting:** 10% of the coursework mark
+**Due:** Submit via Turnitin by midday on Friday 24th January

 This should give an outline of your intended website, including:

 * Description that includes an outline of your idea
 * Target audience and possible ramifications for the site design
 * Discussion on the technical challenges your idea poses
-* Initial basic designs for layout and site structure
+* Initial designs for layout, look, and site structure

 ####Production
 **Weighting:** 10% of the coursework mark
+**Due:** Submit via Turnitin by midday on Friday 3rd April

 This should give some insight into the development of your website.
-Pick three individual components and discuss:
+Pick two individual components and discuss:

 * What you were trying to achieve
 * How you did this